e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 ## Introduction

-Now that our application has basic features and a polished interface, we will take a big step forward by introducing **multiple users** and **money transfers** to our expense-sharing app (think Splitwise-like features).
-This lesson focuses on **advanced state management** across the stack – refining how we manage data on the backend and how the frontend interacts with it.
+Now that our application has basic features and a polished interface, we will take a big step forward by introducing **multiple users** and **money transfers** to our expense-sharing app.
 On the backend, we'll migrate to a more robust Express + TypeScript template and design a relational database schema using Prisma for users, expenses, and transfers.
 On the frontend, we'll leverage React Router’s Data APIs (loaders and actions) and global state (context) to handle more complex interactions like selecting a current user and loading combined data.

 By the end of this lesson, our app will support multiple users who can owe or pay each other.
 We’ll have a unified **Transactions** list (combining expenses and direct transfers), the ability to record transfers of money, and a personal view for a selected user to see their own balance.
 This will involve significant changes: updating our API endpoints, enhancing our Prisma models with relationships, and refactoring the React app to use React Router’s recommended patterns for data loading and mutations.

 > **Note:** We’re moving our backend from the simple Express generator setup to a more scalable template that uses TypeScript and best practices (including better project structure, error handling, and testing).
-Don’t worry – we’ll guide you through integrating our existing functionality into this new structure.
-This is a valuable exercise in _state management_ at an application level: maintaining consistency across multiple models (Users, Expenses, Transfers) and keeping frontend UI state in sync with the backend.

 As always, commit your work regularly and push to your repository.
-If you’ve set up deployment (Render) in previous lessons, continue to deploy and test there as well – our new features should eventually run in production too!
+Continue to deploy on Render and test there as well – any code you write only has value once it is usable by actual users.

 ## Recommended Reading